j-diaz/outlet/README.md

-# Duck Taped IO
+# Outlet
-A simple blog application written in Node.js/Express.js
+A simple blogging application written in Node.js/Express.js

 This is a node.js  blogging web application.
-It is the source code for [Duck Taped IO](http://www.ducktaped.io) my personal website/blog.
+It is the source code for [DuckTapedIO's Blog](http://blog.ducktaped.io) my personal website's blog.

 It supports easy article submission and user login via application UI.
 Articles are persisted using MongoDB.

-## Requirements
 Interested in deploying your own blog?
+Read the Usage section

+***
+## Local deployment

+### Requirements
-  - Install Node.js version: 0.10.35
+  - Node.js version: 0.10.35 or above
-  - Install MongoDB
+  - MongoDB version: 2.4 or above

+### Steps
-  - Fork or Download the code
+  1. Fork or Download the code
-  - Run npm install
+  2. Run npm install
-  - Run npm start
+  3. Run node app.js

+  After completing the above visit your [http://localhost:3000/](http://localhost:3000/)

+***
-## Usage
+## Docker container deployment
+For conveniently deploying as a docker container an automation script is provided.
+By default the script provides sane assumptions about your docker environment.
+Additionally, it assumes you already have a mongodb container running mapped to the Host's 27017 port.
+Please review the content of the script before executing.
+### Steps
+  1. Fork or Download the code
+  2. Review/Customize ```shell deploy-dockerc.sh``` to your needs
+  3. Run ```shell deploy-dockerc.sh``` shell script

-After completing the above, visit your [http://localhost:3000/blog](http://localhost:3000/blog)
+  After completing the above visit your http://your-host:port
+===
 Enjoy!